SymTorch: Symbolic Distillation of Neural Networks: Experimental details and extended results for

-\paragraph{Dataset} The dataset used in training the GNN was created using the source code from the original paper code repository \cite{dist_gnns_code_repo}.
-Each sample comprised a tensor containing particle information, as shown in \cref{eqn:input_data}, of four interacting particles.
-The target data included the accelerations of the particles, found by taking the negative derivative of their respective potentials (to calculate the force) and dividing by their mass.
-Our system has dimensionality of two. \\ Each dataset was created by running 10,000 different simulations over 1000 time steps and then only collecting data from every 5th time step to reduce correlation between samples.
-This resulted in datasets containing 1 million samples, which were then randomly split into training, validation and test sets with ratio 70/15/15.

 \paragraph{Model Configuration} To create and train the GNNs, we used PyTorch and PyTorch Geometric \cite{pytorch_geo}.
-In all experiments, the edge model and node model MLPs contained three hidden layers each with 300 hidden units and ReLU activations between each layer.

-\paragraph{Data Augmentation} The node model outputs predictions of the instantaneous accelerations of particles, as shown in \cref{eqn:node_model}.
+In all experiments, the edge model and node model MLPs contained three hidden layers each with 300 hidden units and ReLU activations between each layer. \paragraph{Data Augmentation} The node model outputs predictions of the instantaneous accelerations of particles, as shown in \cref{eqn:node_model}.
 Before passing the node features into the model, we augment the data by adding Gaussian noise with a standard deviation of 3 to the position coordinates of all nodes simultaneously.
 This follows the approach used in the original paper's code and was likely introduced to improve model robustness by reducing overfitting to precise spatial positions, while also simulating the presence of noise in real-world data. \paragraph{Predictions and Loss} The base loss on our model was calculated to be the mean absolute error between the predicted accelerations, $\hat{\mathbf{v}}_i'$, and the actual accelerations, $\mathbf{v}_i'$, from our dataset:

 L2 regularization was also used in every training instance,